blumixid/docs/security/index.md

 </dd>

 <dt>Secure development practices</dt>
-<dd> For {{site.data.keyword.Bluemix_notm}} Public and Dedicated, periodic security vulnerability scans are performed on various {{site.data.keyword.Bluemix_notm}} components by using IBM Security AppScan® Dynamic Analyzer.
-Threat modeling and penetration testing are performed to detect and address any potential vulnerabilities for all types of {{site.data.keyword.Bluemix_notm}} deployments.
-In addition, application developers can use the AppScan Dynamic Analyzer service to secure their web apps that are deployed on {{site.data.keyword.Bluemix_notm}}.</dd>
+<dd> For {{site.data.keyword.Bluemix_notm}} Public and Dedicated, periodic security vulnerability scans are performed on various {{site.data.keyword.Bluemix_notm}} components.
+Threat modeling and penetration testing are performed to detect and address any potential vulnerabilities for all types of {{site.data.keyword.Bluemix_notm}} deployments.</dd>
 </dl>

 ### Infrastructure security